 •20-30% more protein/peptide identifications than immuno-affinity depletion.

-•On-Bead digestion improves workflow efficiency
+•On-Bead digestion, decreases digest time to as little as 2 hours, and improves workflow efficiency

 •No in-gel digests, no solution digests, no C18 desalting, more consistent, reproducible results.